RachWalm/spelling-game/README.md

 #### Arrays used

 Three arrays are used to hold information once the game has started.
-1. wordData - holds the words yet to be used
+1. **wordData** - holds the words yet to be used
-2. skipped - holds the words that were skipped (therefore incomplete)
+2. **skipped** - holds the words that were skipped (therefore incomplete)
-3. guess - holds the letters of the current word that have been correctly guessed.
+3. **guess** - holds the letters of the current word that have been correctly guessed.

 #### Linking on screen boxes to arrays

 It was necessary to write functions to link the index that we wanted to access of the array and the input boxes that were on the screen for the user.
-These functions were whichBoxNumber (output int), whichBoxInput (output 'input'int as these were the id's of the inputs in HTML), and whichBoxInputMinusOne (output 'input'int to align id's with the correct box at certain points in the code).
+These functions were *whichBoxNumber* (output **int**), *whichBoxInput* (output **'input'int** as these were the id's of the inputs in HTML), and *whichBoxInputMinusOne* (output **'input'int** to align id's with the correct box at certain points in the code).
 These function linked the array indexes and text on screen to allow various other functions to operate on the correct bit of code.

 #### Keyboard listening events

-As keyboard entries had to be manipulated, it was essential to utilise the keyboard events, onkeydown and onkeyup.
+As keyboard entries had to be manipulated, it was essential to utilise the keyboard events, *onkeydown* and *onkeyup*.

-In the code institute tutorial the javascript for the onkeyup and onkeydown was put in the html.
+In the code institute tutorial the javascript for the *onkeyup* and *onkeydown* was put in the html.

 ```HTML
 <body onkeypress="handleKeys(event);"